-The proposed connection of a significant volume of new transmission contracted generation in the SHETL area, substantially made up of wind farms, is dependant on the completion of transmission reinforcements, including the proposed Beauly/Denny transmission reinforcement.
-The Beauly/Denny reinforcement is included as part of the SYS background for commissioning by 2011/12.
+After the introduction of BETTA, which brought about the removal of the administered Interconnection arrangements between England and Scotland, an extensive reinforcement programme is required to accommodate the required capabilities determined by the SYS background for boundaries in the border area.
+The projected commissioning of some 2GW of new transmission contracted generation in Scotland, substantially made up of wind farms, is dependant on the completion of the schemes which make up the planned Beauly/Denny transmission reinforcement.
+The Beauly/Denny reinforcement is included as part of the SYS background for commissioning by 2012/13.
 However, elements of this reinforcement are currently the subject of a Public Inquiry and, consequently, the final commissioning date may vary, which would impact on the study results presented in GB Transmission System Performance and this chapter.